Introduction to Perennial Plant Care

 Problem: Overcrowding

 Solution: Perennial plants can quickly become overcrowded, leading to stunted growth and poor flowering.
 Divide your plants every few years to keep them healthy and vigorous.
-For example, you can learn how to divide a bleeding heart plant in our step-by-step guide.
 Make sure to also give your plants enough space to grow by following the recommended spacing guidelines.

 Problem: Poor Soil Quality